Expansion Communication Working Group

 It’s important when considering the financial outlook for the expansion to keep in mind that we are not a conventional, for-profit commercial enterprise.
 For-profit corporations are structured to seek the greatest possible return on financial investment.
 Their leaders ask “is this the best possible investment?”

-We represent an alternative economic model, driven by our values.
-We are committed to an enterprise that strengthens the community.
+We represent an alternative economic model, driven by our values; we are committed to an enterprise that strengthens the community.
 We aim to welcome all and to support the local food system.
 We invest in giving back to the community.
 Thus, the question is not “is this the optimum financial return possible,” but rather “is this a feasible way to further our commitment.”
 The answer is a resounding “yes.”

-Member Loans
+Member-Owner Loans

 Tours of the Building